Kenny Lofton

 Kenneth Lofton (born May 31, 1967) is an American former Major League Baseball (MLB) center fielder.
-Lofton was a six-time All-Star (1994–1999), four-time Gold Glove Award winner (1993–1996), and at retirement, was ranked 15th among all-time stolen base leaders with 622.
+Lofton was a six-time All-Star (1994–1999) and four-time Gold Glove Award winner (1993–1996), and is currently ranked 15th among all-time stolen-base leaders with 622.
 During his career, he played for the Houston Astros, Cleveland Indians, Atlanta Braves, Chicago White Sox, San Francisco Giants, Pittsburgh Pirates, Chicago Cubs, New York Yankees, Philadelphia Phillies, Los Angeles Dodgers, and Texas Rangers.

 Lofton attended the University of Arizona on a basketball scholarship.
 The Wildcats made it to the Final Four in 1988.
 He did not join the school's baseball team until his junior year.

 Lofton made 11 postseason appearances, including World Series appearances in 1995 and 2002 with the Indians and Giants, respectively.
 From 2001 to 2007, Lofton did not spend more than one consecutive season with a team.
 For his career, the Indians were the only team he played with for longer than one season and the only franchise he played for more than once.
 Lofton played 9 1/2 seasons with the Indians, helping the organization win six division titles.
 In 2010, he was inducted into the Cleveland Indians Hall of Fame.

-During his professional baseball career, Lofton's single-season stolen base count led the American League (AL) on five occasions and all of Major League Baseball (MLB) three times.
-In 1994, he led the American League in hits, and in 1995 he led the majors in triples.
-Lofton holds the all-time postseason stolen base record with 34, having broken Rickey Henderson's record in 2007.
+During his professional baseball career, Lofton's single-season stolen-base count led the American League (AL) on five occasions and all of MLB three times.
+In 1994, he led the AL in hits, and in 1995, he led the majors in triples.
+Lofton holds the all-time postseason stolen-base record with 34, having broken Rickey Henderson's record in 2007.
 Of his base running, Frank White said, "Lofton has out-thought a lot of major-league players" and later, "a smart, complete baseball player."

 Early life

 Lofton was raised by his widowed grandmother, Rosie Person, in East Chicago, Indiana.
-His mother, Annie, had Lofton while she was in high school and he weighed just 3 lb at birth.
+His mother, Annie, had Lofton while she was in high school; he weighed just 3 lb at birth.
 His mother moved to Alabama after she graduated and lost contact with Lofton during his childhood.
 Of his father, Lofton said, "We, as a family, don't even talk about it."
-Person had glaucoma and because of her failing eyesight was unemployed.
-She refused to go on welfare, but did collect Social Security as a result from her husband's death in 1960 (of bronchial pneumonia).
+Person had glaucoma, and because of her failing eyesight, was unemployed.
+She refused to go on welfare, but did collect Social Security as a result of her husband's death in 1960 (of bronchial pneumonia).
 When Lofton made the majors, he built a new home in East Chicago for his grandmother and other family members.

 Lofton attended Washington High School in East Chicago and played on the school's baseball team as a pitcher and center fielder.
 He was an all-state basketball player.

-Lofton is the uncle of the actor Cirroc Lofton, who played Jake Sisko in Star Trek: Deep Space Nine.
+Lofton is distantly related to the actor Cirroc Lofton, who played Jake Sisko in Star Trek: Deep Space Nine.